Meet the Team

 Sharon lives in Tulsa and cherishes time with her two sons, their spouses, and her four grandchildren.

 Originally from Newcastle, Oklahoma, Sarah has embraced Tulsa as her home.
-She is currently enrolled in the Oklahoma Administrator In Training program to obtain her administrator’s license.
+She completed the Oklahoma Administrator In Training program to obtain her administrator’s license in 2025.
 Passionate about travel and food, she enjoys sharing recipes and travel stories with residents.
 Sarah and her partner, Andrew, look forward to starting a family in the future and cherish time spent with their two dogs, Reggie and Thurman.

 Jim Fritts Director of Dining